Pay bands: Broadbanding structure

-Broadbanding uses the General Schedule that places families of occupations together.
+Broadbanding uses the General Schedule (US civil service pay scale) that places families of occupations together.
 For example, Office Services, General Support, Analysis, Law Enforcement, Sciences, Health, etc. Movement to a different level is based on full-performance, expertise, or years of working in this position.
 This structure is used to classify work requirements rather than positions to get a higher pay.

 Process of changing a pay band

-There are two ways an employees pay band can be changed.
+There are two ways an employee's pay band can be changed.
 If the job description correlates with the national profile for said job then their transition will go relatively smoothly.
 However, for more complex or newer jobs that do not have a national profile, their process becomes increasingly difficult.
 In some cases employees are required to fill out large amounts of paperwork and go to a formal job evaluation panel to discuss their positions responsibilities.
 This also means that once an employee goes through the process and gets placed in a new pay band, others in similar positions will likely be grouped together in the same pay band.

 Occupations using pay ranges

 Nurses

-When a new type of nurse was introduced in 2005 called a "Matron" nurse, the Royal College of Nurses, Community Practitioners and Health Visitors' Association (CPHVA) both agreed on what their pay band should be.
-However, current nurses who were still stuck on an older pay band felt that this was neglecting their right to a raise and left them on the back burner.
+When a new type of nurse was introduced in the United Kingdom in 2005 called a "Matron" nurse, the Royal College of Nurses, Community Practitioners and Health Visitors' Association (CPHVA) both agreed on what their pay band should be.
+However, existing nurses who were still stuck on an older pay band felt that this was neglecting their right to a raise and left them on the back burner.
 Despite district nurses concerns, the CPHVA continued with their plans on placing matron nurses on a higher pay band due to their large range of skills and complex responsibilities.
 Parish says in his portion of the Nursing Journal that "We will be looking for something that is a significant inducement to new recruits, one that will ensure qualified staff stay in the professions."
 Parish goes on to show that many of the nurses coming out of school choose to go into departments that are well compensated.
 This leaves portions of the nursing departments in hospitals all around the country with a shortage of employees in specialty departments like learning disability.
-These places that nurses are understaffed are a real problem Parish, one that needs to be fixed to ensure the quality of work in their area of concern.
+Parish said that these understaffed areas are a real problem, one that needs to be fixed to ensure the quality of work in their area of concern.
 One of the ways to ensure the recruitment of nurses in fields that are understaffed is to raise the compensation of the job to be more competitive with the other subfields of nursing.
 NHS managers who receive very high salaries may have been manipulating their job evaluations to receive these high wages.
 NHS was asked by unions to re-evaluate the salaries of many top execs.
 RCN's Head of employment relations, Josie Owen, acknowledges that a "group of staff in the NHS has overplayed certain factors to get higher grades."